 If you need to find something more casual, deck shoes in summer or moccasin equivalents in winter can be forgiving and still look good if matched with the right outfit.

 More than anything a bright smile and a willingness to engage with people will take you further than any item of clothing or grooming tip.
 But that means having good teeth.
 If they are in bad condition, get them fixed.
-You’re old enough to get over a fear of dentists and anyway, treatment is rarely painful nowadays.
+You’re old enough to get over a fear of Dentist in Naples and anyway, treatment is rarely painful nowadays.

 Once they’re fixed (don’t go for artificially white teeth) look after them.
 A good mouth means fresh breath.